lucastomic/bookingAPI/README.md

 # Booking API
 Booking API is a simple API for reservation management in a boat with different staterooms.
-This is designed mainly for the porpouse of showing mu backend skills.
-This is the stack used for the project development:
-- Go
-- Docker
-- MYSQL
-- AWS
+Supports the next features:

+-  Booking the full boat for N days
+-  Booking just N staterooms of the boat
+-  Booking the boat in shared way.
+This mean, other client's can join to your reservation.

 # API usage
 This section won't get in details deeply (explanation of the parameters, possible returns, etc) because it's not the porpouse of the repository, but the explanation of the Software engeneering areas involved in its construction.